Leathad Ard – Introduction and Garden Map

 The hedges have broken up the garden into a series of interconnected rooms, with a new view and experience around every corner.

-We open the garden under Scotland’s Gardens (www.scotlandsgardens.org), Scotland’s national charity garden scheme, from June until August between 10 and 6 everyday except Fridays and Sundays, to support the Red Cross.
+We open the garden under Scotland’s Gardens (www.scotlandsgardens.org), Scotland’s national charity garden scheme, from mid May until the end of August between 10 and 6 everyday except Sundays, to support the Red Cross.
 Visitors are welcome during April, May and September but please contact us to arrange a visit.
 Recommended donation is £4.
 We are usually about to answer questions and are happy to show you around the garden in the afternoons.